dillpixel/fitbit-google-analytics/README.md

 })
 ```
 #### Custom Dimensions and Metrics
-You can use custom dimensions and metrics to augment your data beyond what is automatically provided by Fitbit Google Analytics.
+You can use custom dimensions and metrics to augment your data beyond what is automatically provided by Google Analytics.
 When the `custom_dimensions` and `custom_metrics` options are passed into `analytics.configure()`, the specified dimensions and metrics are associated with *every* hit, including automatic hits.
 When these options are passed into `analytics.send()`, the specified dimensions and metrics are only associated with a *single* hit.

 To get started, you'll first need to [create a custom dimension or metric in Google Analytics](https://support.google.com/analytics/answer/2709829?hl=en).
 Once created, an index number will be assigned, which corresponds to the `index` parameter of the objects passed into the `custom_dimensions` and `custom_metrics` properties.
 ##### Custom Dimension